 - Environmentally-friendly - email marketing is better for the environment than direct marketing by postal mail because nothing is printed.

 - Time-saving - through automation you can trigger emails to be sent to customers based on an action they have performed on your website - eg. send a welcome email when a user signs up to your website, or issue an email offering a discount incentive if user abandons an online shopping cart.
 Once you have developed a template you can reuse for numerous email campaigns.

 - Real-time marketing – through email marketing you can connect with customers in real-time.
 Using automated triggers, such as website activity, recent purchase or shopping cart abandonment, you can reach the right audience, at the right time, in the right place and with the right offer.

 Disadvantages of email marketing

 Some of the potential problems of email marketing include:

 - Undelivered emails - poorly designed emails may not get delivered.
-Emails that use certain spam keywords in the subject heading or content of the email are likely to be filtered out by email software and internet service providers.
+Emails that use certain spam keywords or characters in the subject heading or content of the email, eg £££s, FREE, click here, are likely to be filtered out by email software and internet service providers.
 If you don’t keep your marketing lists up to date, you will find incorrect email addresses mean your messages won’t reach the right person.

 - Size issues - files need to be small enough to download quickly.
-Emails containing many images may take too long to load, losing your audience’s interest.
+Emails containing many images may take too long to load, frustrating your audience and losing their interest.